 Hagar eventually gave birth to a son, whom Avraham named Yishmael.
 Afterward, Yishmael disappears from the narrative until God made another covenant with Avraham and commanded that "every male among you shall be circumcised."
 Not long after this event, Sarah gave birth to Yitzhak.

 The pivotal moment in the story occurred after Yitzhak's weaning, when Yishmael engaged in an action that angered Sarah.
-The action is described as "m'tzahek," a word that relates to "play" and is also a homophone for Yitzhak's name, which means "laughter."
-The same word was used to describe something that Yitzhak and Rivka did that revealed that they were a married couple.
-This ambiguity has led some Rabbis to speculate whether Yishmael's action was sexual in nature.
+(The action is described as "m'tzahek," from the root "to play" and also related to Yitzhak's name, which means "laughter."
+The same word was used to describe something that later in the tale Yitzhak and Rivka do thereby exposing the fact that they are married.
+This ambiguity has led some Rabbis to speculate whether Yishmael did something sexual.)

-In response to Sarah's displeasure, Avraham heeded her request to send Hagar and her son away into the wilderness.
+In response to Sarah's displeasure, Avraham heeded her request to send Hagar and Yishmael, away into the wilderness.
 In the desert again, this time not of her own choosing, Hagar was lost and out of water.
 Her son was dying.

 בְּרֵאשִׁית - וַיֵּרָא